Akashvarma26/Car-Price-Prediction/README.md

-Use this to run flask app and copy the local url.
+Use this to run flask app in the local url.
 ```
 python app.py
 ```